MCC celebrates Women’s History Month

 “Being a feminist has meant different things over time,” she said.
 “In the mid- to late-1800s, it meant that women wanted the right to vote, own property and go to school.
 In the 1960s, it meant they wanted to become financially independent from their husbands, control their own reproduction and gain more equal access to employment.
 Most recently, it means equal opportunities for all regardless of sex, gender, race, sexual orientation or any other difference.

-“When you think about the duration of the battles -- it was 80 years they fought for the right to vote -- these were hard won battles,” she added.
+“When you think about the duration of the battles, these were hard won battles,” she added.

-To celebrate Women’s History Month and educate people about the Women’s Rights Movement, MCC hosts two slam poets – Michaelyn and Sprout – on March 6 from 12 to 1 p.m. in rooms D303-305 in the Beatrice E. Doser Building on the college’s Sidney campus.
+To celebrate Women’s History Month and educate people about the Women’s Rights Movement, MCC will also host two slam poets – Michaelyn and Sprout – on March 25 from 12 to 1 p.m. in rooms D303-305 in the Beatrice E. Doser Building on the college’s Sidney campus.
 Admission is free and lunch is provided for all attendees.
 Their performances will focus on women/femme liberation and the history of women’s rights.

 Michaelyn has been writing and performing spoken word poetry since November 2016.
 Inspired by the rise of demagogue leadership in American politics, her poetry centers around concepts of identity, trauma and empowerment.
 Her writing aims to incorporate historical and cultural perspectives learned during her four years as a sociology student at Grand Valley State University, along with personal studies in queer theory and radical feminism.
 As an artist, Michaelyn sees her work as a practice of recreating the personal as political, as a means of embodying resistance, and as a process of liberating selfhood.